axodotdev/cargo-dist/book/src/supplychain-security/signing/windows.md

     If you used a sandbox (test) certificate, SmartScreen won't acknowledge the code signing at all, but you should be able to see a "Digital Signatures" entry in the properties of the file:

     ![](../../img/signing-properties.png)

+## Azure Artifact Signing Quickstart

+1. **Create Azure Artifact Signing resources**

+    Create an Artifact Signing account, complete identity validation, and create a certificate profile.
+For real releases, use a Public Trust profile.
+For testing, use a Public Trust Test profile.

+2. **Grant signing permissions**

+    The identity used by CI must have the `Artifact Signing Certificate Profile Signer` role on the certificate profile or signing account.

+3. **Add GitHub Secrets to your repository**

+    - `AZURE_CLIENT_ID`: the client id of the app registration used for GitHub OIDC
+    - `AZURE_TENANT_ID`: the Azure tenant id
+    - `AZURE_SUBSCRIPTION_ID`: the Azure subscription id
+    - `AZURE_CODESIGNING_ENDPOINT`: the Artifact Signing endpoint, such as `https://weu.codesigning.azure.net/`
+    - `AZURE_CODESIGNING_ACCOUNT_NAME`: the Artifact Signing account name
+    - `AZURE_CODESIGNING_CERT_PROFILE_NAME`: the certificate profile name

+    The generated GitHub workflow uses `azure/login` with OpenID Connect.
+Configure a federated credential for your repository on the app registration.

+4. **Configure dist to codesign**

+    Add the following to your `Cargo.toml` or `dist.toml`:

+    ```toml
+    [workspace.metadata.dist]
+    azure-windows-sign = true
+    ```

+    Do not enable `ssldotcom-windows-sign` at the same time.

+5. **Run `dist init` on your project**

+    This regenerates your GitHub workflow with the Azure login and signing module setup.
+End-to-end signing requires a Windows runner.